ShivamYash742/NodeLearning/Readme.md

 - **Sunday Learning:** I learned about the basic theory of Request .
 - **Monday Learning:** I learned about the basic theory of Response.
 Additionally , I created a simple server that listens on a given port and responds to a given request. which creates simple form to get input data from user and then sends it to server.and prints that data in simple text file .
+- **Tuesday and Wednesday:** Focused on practical exams in college.
+- **Thursday and Friday:** Learned about how to parse requests coming from the URL. and built A small routing page a form that take two input from user and prints the sum of two number on a different page

 ## Upcoming Plans